For Library content, we recommend using links to Library Search records to share resources on Moodle in most circumstances.

 Scroll down the page to find the chapter list, then click on the title of the chapter you want to link to.

-Select and copy the URL of the chapter's page int he address bar of your browser.
+Select and copy the URL of the chapter's page in the address bar of your browser.
 Make sure you have selected the whole URL!

 Paste the URL that you have just copied to the clipboard into the approariate URL field in the Moodle resource that you are creating.